-The asset classes shown in this section follow the definitions used in the Company's financial statements.
+The asset classes shown in this section follow the definitions used in the Company's financial statements which may differ from the definitions used in Section D and the Appendix of this report.

 The Company's investment portfolio comprises cash, money market funds, government bonds and corporate bonds.

-Investment income and expenses and realised and unrealised gains and losses recognised for each asset class are detailed below.
+Investment income and expenses and realised /unrealised gains and losses recognised for each asset class are detailed below.